In U.K., Boris Johnson's Conservatives Lose Seat To Anti-Brexit Parties

 Boris Johnson, Britain's new prime minister, saw his parliamentary majority reduced to a single vote on Friday after his governing Conservative Party lost a special election just as it faces a tough fight over Brexit.

 The Tories were defeated by the opposition Liberal Democrats in a contest for the seat of Brecon and Radnorshire in Wales.
-Jane Dodds won 43% of the vote to 39% for Conservative Chris Davies, who was battling to retain his seat after being convicted for expenses fraud.
+Jane Dodds won 43% of the vote to 39% for Conservative Chris Davies, who was battling to retain his seat after being convicted of expenses fraud.

 It was the first electoral test for Johnson since he succeeded Theresa May as prime minister just over a week ago.
 Johnson has promised to extract the U.K. from the European Union by Oct.
 31, even if it means leaving without a deal to ease the transition.